c2997108/lastwasm/doc/last-dotplot.rst

 You can improve the font quality by increasing its size, e.g. to 20 points::

-  last-dotplot -s20 my-alignments my-plot.png
+  last-dotplot -s20 alns.maf

 last-dotplot tries to find a nice font on your computer, but may fail and use an ugly font.
 You can specify a font like this::

-  last-dotplot -f /usr/share/fonts/liberation/LiberationSans-Regular.ttf alns alns.png
+  last-dotplot -f /usr/share/fonts/liberation/LiberationSans-Regular.ttf alns.maf

 Colors
 ------